reogaro/web/content/project/marshall-g50r-repair/index.md

 ### Corners

 One of the corner protectors was cracked.
-The [Marshall corners](https://www.marshall.com/de/de/product/front-corners) shipping is hilariously overpriced, so I ordered some [AliExpress](https://de.aliexpress.com/item/1005002467000614.html) replacement - big mistake.
-They don't fit right with the original 3/4" corner ID.
-Oh well, reinstalled the cracked one.
+The [Marshall corners](https://www.marshall.com/de/de/product/front-corners) shipping is hilariously overpriced, so I tried ordering [AliExpress](https://de.aliexpress.com/item/1005002467000614.html) replacements.
+They where of terrible quality and didn't fit.
+So instead of searching around for cosmetic parts for a multi-decade old piece of equipment, I just reinstalled the old one again.

 ![](corners.jpg)

 ### Screws

-Here's a table of all the screws used.
-Pretty sure they're imperial.
-No idea what exactly though, so I've approximated them in metric and guessed the imperial sizing.
-They're all Phillips Head.
-I decided to replace the very rusty ones with their metric approximations.
+Many of the Screws where rusty and not black anymore.
+I wanted to take a crack at replacing them, but finding black screws in the right sizes proved to be impossible.
+Maybe this table of screws will help someone, they're almost certainly all imperial, but I noted down the closest metric screw size.
+The imperial measurements are pretty much guesses.

 | Pcs | Screw     | Metric Approx. | Head Type   | Used for attaching  |
 | --- | --------- | -------------- | ----------- | ------------------- |